intel-analytics/BigDL-2.x/docs/docs/ClusterServingGuide/ContributeGuide.md

   }
 }
 ```
+Please note that normally you should do the space (memory or disk) control of your data pipeline in your code.

 Please locate Flink Source and Flink Sink code to `com/intel/analytics/zoo/serving/engine/`

 If you have some method which need to be wrapped as a class, you could locate them in `com/intel/analytics/zoo/serving/pipeline/`